On Farrell-Tate cohomology of GL(3) over rings of quadratic integers: Introduction

-We accompany our study by machine computations on Voronoi cell complexes with $\op{GL}_3(\mathcal{O}_{\mathbb{Q}(\sqrt{-m})})$-action, constructed with Sebastian Sch\"onnenbeck's software~\cites{Sebastian, BCNS}.
+Here, the cohomology rings $\FT(A; \F_3)$ and $\FT(A \rtimes \Z/2; \F_3)$ are described explicitly in Proposition~\ref{prop:ftformula} and the discussion that follows it.
+In the cases where $\ringO_{-m}$ is a principal ideal domain and $3\nmid m$, the numbers $\lambda$ and $\mu$ can be computed in terms of the Galois-action on the class group of $\mathbb{Q}(\sqrt{-m},\zeta_3)$ and the action of $\mathcal{O}_{\mathbb{Q}(\sqrt{-m},\zeta_3)}^\times$ on $\mathcal{O}_{-m}/(3)$, cf. Section~\ref{sec:examples}, in particular Theorem~\ref{thm:gl3_3-torsion}.
+In the cases where $\mathcal{O}_{-m}$ is of very small discriminant absolute value, we can compute $\lambda$ and $\mu$ on a machine, cf. Table~\ref{results-table}, as follows.
+We start with Voronoi cell complexes with $\op{GL}_3(\mathcal{O}_{\mathbb{Q}(\sqrt{-m})})$-action, constructed with Sch\"onnenbeck's software~\cites{Sebastian, BCNS}.
 Using a cell subdivision algorithm that was recently introduced by the authors~\cite{psl4z}, it has been possible to extract the $\ell$-torsion subcomplexes.
 Then for each conjugacy class of cyclic subgroups of order $\ell$, we get a connected component of the reduced $\ell$-torsion subcomplex, which determines the Farrell--Tate cohomology of its normalizer and tells us whether it contributes to the quantity $\lambda$ or $\mu$ in Theorem~\ref{thm:3-torsion}.
-We will describe the machine computations in Section~\ref{sec:machine_computations}, the results for small quadratic integer rings $\mathcal{O}_{-m}$ being displayed in Table~\ref{results-table}.
+We will describe the machine computations in Section~\ref{sec:machine_computations}, our results being displayed in Table~\ref{results-table}.

 For the cases $m=1,2,7,11,19$, this coincides precisely with the number-theoretic formulas discussed in Section~\ref{sec:examples}.
-Note that the cases $m=15$ and $m=5$ are cases where the conditions of Theorem~\ref{thm:3-torsion} are not satisfied: in both cases, $\mathcal{O}_{-m}$ fails to be a principal ideal domain, and for $m=15$ an additional requirement for our analysis, $3\nmid m$, is violated.
-In these cases, we cannot yet provide general number-theoretic counts for the conjugacy classes of order-3-subgroups, but see the discussion of the case $\mathcal{O}_{-5}$ in Section~\ref{sec:o5}
+Note that the cases $m=15$ and $m=5$ are cases where the conditions of Theorem~\ref{thm:gl3_3-torsion} are not satisfied: in both cases, $\mathcal{O}_{-m}$ is not a principal ideal domain, and for $m=15$ an additional requirement for our analysis, $3\nmid m$, is violated.
+In these cases, we cannot yet provide general number-theoretic counts for the conjugacy classes of order-3-subgroups, but see the discussion of the case $\mathcal{O}_{-5}$ in Appendix~\ref{sec:o5}.